 Bringing Scholars and Artists to Campus

-Faculty members are primary cultivators of a vibrant intellectual community on the Bates campus.
+Faculty members lead the vibrant intellectual community on campus.
 Gaining the perspectives from experts in many disciplines and areas of creative production is an essential ingredient of a dynamic intellectual climate.
 We applaud faculty efforts to bring visiting scholars and artists to campus, and offer these guidelines and suggestions for doing so.
+Throughout the process, your AAA can be of great help to you in hosting a visitor.

 Scheduling a Visiting Scholar or Artist

-When scheduling visiting scholars or artists, it’s wise to consider what else is going on at the same time on campus.
-Are there other Nobel laureates speaking in the same week?
-Is it mid-term exam season?
-Will your visitor be appearing in classes during the week?
-It is useful to check with Christine Schwartz (firstname.lastname@example.org or 786-8279) in the Events Office about major events, or to examine the online schedule of events (events.bates.edu ) to find a time when there would be the fewest scheduling conflicts with your event.
-Your AAA can help with this.
+Bates has MANY events.
+When scheduling visiting scholars or artists, consider what else is going on at the same time on campus.
+Are there other speakers scheduled in the same week?
+Are mid-terms underway?
+Will your guest be visiting classes?
+Check with Christine Schwartz (firstname.lastname@example.org or 786-8279) in the Events Office, or the online schedule of events (bates.edu/events ) to find a time when there would be the fewest scheduling conflicts with your event.

 Identifying Other Interested Parties

-Your visitor’s work may be of great interest to other faculty members and their students, staff, and student clubs, so as you plan your speaker, cast a wide net in search of co-hosts.
-They may help you broaden your audience and enrich the visitor’s experience, and they may be able to help fund the visit.
+Your visitor’s work may be of great interest to other faculty members, students, and staff, so cast a wide net in search of co-hosts.
+They can help you broaden your audience and enrich the visitor’s experience, and they may be able to help fund the visit.

 Developing a Budget

-Your AAA can help you develop a budget.
-When developing a budget, please remember to include ground and air travel, lodging at Bates, meals, including any special receptions or dinners for interest groups, and/or an honorarium.
+When developing a budget, please include ground and air travel, lodging, meals, including any special receptions or dinners for interest groups, and/or an honorarium.

-The Dunn House, the on-campus guest house, is a lovely, convenient, and reasonably-priced lodging option, though booking in advance is advised.
-Contact Christine Schwartz (email@example.com or 786-8279) in the Events Office for details.
+The Dunn House, the on-campus guest house, is a convenient and reasonably-priced lodging option, though booking in advance is essential.
+Contact Michelle Lewis (email@example.com or 753-6957) in the Events Office for details.
 The reservation form for the Dunn House can be found here.

 Catering can give you an estimate for receptions or dinners, as well as charges for regular meals in Commons.
 Remember, if you are having an event where alcohol will be served in any on-campus location except Commons, Catering must secure a liquor license several weeks in advance, so planning ahead is critical.
 Contact Donald Desrosiers (firstname.lastname@example.org or 786-6298) or Christine Schwartz (email@example.com or 786-8279) for info on meals and catering, or go to the Catering website.